beeware/beeware/docs/tutorial/tutorial-5/android.rst

       ...
       [helloworld] Application created.

+When you run ``briefcase create android`` for the first time, Briefcase downloads a Java JDK, and the Android SDK.
+File sizes and download times can be considerable; this may take a while (10 minutes or longer, depending on the speed of your Internet connection).
+When the download has completed, you will be prompted to accept Google's Android SDK license.

-Once this completes, we'll now have an ``android`` directory in your project.
+Once this completes, we'll now have an ``android`` directory in our project.
 This directory will contain a ``Hello World`` folder, which will contain an Android project with a Gradle build configuration.
-This project will contain your application code, and a support package containing the Python interpreter and the `rubicon-java` library.
+This project will contain your application code, and a support package containing the Python interpreter.

-When you run ``briefcase create android`` for the first time, Briefcase downloads the Android SDK.
-File sizes and download times can be considerable; this can take a while.
-You can also expect to be prompted to accept Google's Android SDK license.

-You can then use Briefcase's ``build`` command to compile this into an Android APK app file.
-It will take quite a few minutes the first time, depending on your Internet connection speed, and then should take less than 30 seconds every successive time.
+We can then use Briefcase's ``build`` command to compile this into an Android APK app file.

-.. admonition:: Gradle can look stuck

-  During the Briefcase ``build`` step, Gradle (the Android platform build tool) will print "CONFIGURING", and may appear stuck for many, many minutes.
-Gradle is downloading additional Android SDK components.
-You should not interrupt it.
-  This typically only occurs the first time an app is built.

 .. tabs::